drosoCode/BSCM/README.md

  - port is the server port (if you are in server mode, you must setup a port forwarding on your router)
  - isServer is client or server mode selection (you must set this to true for one user and to false for the other, a port forwarding is mandatory for the user in server mode)
  - isLeftRemoteSaber is the saber controlled by your teammate, if true this is the left saber (you must set this to true for one user and to false for the other)
- - disableSubmission permits to disable score submission when playing with this mod
  - disableRumble permits to disable rumble on the remote saber

 ## How to play